lpalliyaguru/cmis-connector/example/README.txt

            - Hydratate a URI to the document content and shorten it with bitly
        - publish the message link twitter

-All this is implemented in serval flows.
-Those that are network independent are tested.
+All this is implemented in several flows.
+Those that are network independent are tested in junit test.

 WHAT HAS NOT BEEN DEMO:
     - The ability of creating documents and folders on a CMIS repository.